om-veer/ziti-doc-1/docusaurus/docs/guides/openziti_Digital_Ocean/Private_public_ER.md

+---
+sidebar_position: 10
+sidebar_label: Router
+title: Create new router
+---
-# Create new router using open ziti
+# 1.0 Create new router using open ziti

 ## 1.1 Update the VM